Blocks are the base for every page

 Each page is built using blocks.
 Blocks hold columns, which contain elements.
 Blocks and their settings are purple in the editor.
 You’ll find the Blocks button on the left-hand side of your screen.

-Click on the block of your choice, hold, and drag it onto the page.
+Click on the block of your choice, hold it, and drag it onto the page.
 You will see a purple bar where you can drop the block.
-You can just drop it wherever you see this purple bar, and it will be added to your page.
+Drop the block template wherever you see this purple bar, and it will be added to your page.

 You can also select from team templates, where you can find the templates that you have saved.